nastako/pytrope/README.md

 # pytrope
 A couple of python scripts for pulling trope data off of [TV Tropes](https://tvtropes.org).
 Useful for writers who need quick inspiration!

+## Installation

+pytrope requires Python 3.
+It might support earlier versions of python in the future, but at this point I don't care, and Python 3 has been out for over ten years, so you should really be using it.

+Just run the `install.sh` file and it will use pip3 to install the html parser.

 ## `format.py`

 Trims and sorts data from the given input file, line by line.
 The original file will be deleted.